vauchey/IndoorInsdustrialLocalisationDataset/README.md

 ## Datasets :

-Dataset of each position of person'Rig.
+Dataset of each position of person.

-The dataset is compose of two '.zip' :
+The dataset is composed of two '.zip' :

 1)  Raw_datas_UWB_Mocap.zip : Raw datas of both UWB and Mocap in the same frame of reference.
+It contains each person (Rig1 to Rig6).

-2) Filtered_datas_UWB.zip : UWB datas filtered in the same frame of reference as previous to provide a direct comparison.
+2) Filtered_datas_UWB.zip : UWB datas filtered.

 <p align="center">
 <img src="IndoorUWB_Mocap.gif">